A Guide to Bank Payments in Switzerland

 Direct debits

 Direct debits are typically reserved for recurring payments of variable amounts, such as credit card bills and some utility bills.
 SIX Group offers two direct debit schemes, LSV+ and Business Direct Debit, for private and business customers respectively.
 PostFinance offers its own scheme, Swiss Direct Debit (CH-DD), which can be used by both private and business customers.
-Both the Six Group and PostFinance systems can be used to settle recurring payments in Swiss francs or euros.
+Both the SIX Group and PostFinance systems can be used to settle recurring payments in Swiss francs or euros.

 LSV+